There are many organizations in Texas that have resources and information for sustainable farmers, ranchers, and food producers.

 While training is offered worldwide, many of the classes are offered in Texas, where the process began in this country.

 Founded in 1993, with roots dating back to 1975 as Austin Community Gardens, Sustainable Food Center is involved in every step of our local food system.
 SFC’s mission is to cultivate a healthy community by strengthening the local food system and improving access to nutritious, affordable food.
 SFC envisions a food-secure community where all children and adults grow, share, and prepare healthy, local food.
 From seed to table, SFC creates opportunities for individuals to make healthy food choices and to participate in a vibrant local food system.
 Through organic food gardening, relationships with area farmers, interactive cooking classes and nutrition education, children and adults have increased access to locally grown food and are empowered to improve the long-term health of Central Texans and our environment.

 Additional information at sustainablefoodcenter.org.

-The Texas Rural Cooperative Center is operated by the University of Texas Rio Grande Valley and provides assistance to start-up and existing cooperatives throughout rural Texas.
+Based at University of Texas Rio Grande Valley, the Center for Rural Advancement helps rural areas develop the capacity to advance—to increase their diversity and productivity over time.
+To accomplish this, the Center promotes the economic, social, and environmental advancement of rural areas and the well-being of the people that live in rural areas.
 The mission of the Center is to improve the economic conditions of rural Texas by assisting with the start-up, expansion, and operational improvement of rural businesses, especially cooperatives and mutually-owned businesses.
-We work with farmer/rancher groups, gardening clubs, child care providers, home health care services, and a variety of other cooperative business models.
-Our services are free to our clients, and we welcome inquiries from across the State.
-We can offer help with:
+The Center works with farmer/rancher groups, gardening clubs, child care providers, home health care services, and a variety of other cooperative business models to offer help with:

 Additional information at Texas Rural Cooperative Center.